MLTQ/OrbWeaver/Docs/Architecture.md

 ## Networking Strategy
 - **Transport**: A single Iroh router per node that accepts both the custom `graphchan/0` gossip ALPN and `/iroh-bytes/4` for blob transfers.
 If `GRAPHCHAN_RELAY_URL` is set, the underlying endpoint binds with `RelayMode::Custom` so traffic is routed via the configured relay.
-- **Sessions**: Incoming and outgoing QUIC connections are wrapped in `ConnectionEntry` records kept in an `RwLock`.
-Connection lifetime is monitored and entries are pruned when streams close.
+- **Gossip Protocol**: Uses `iroh-gossip` for P2P message broadcasting.
+All peers subscribe to the `graphchan-global` topic at startup.
+When peers connect via friendcode, additional topic subscriptions are created with the peer as a bootstrap node to establish gossip mesh connectivity.
+Messages are automatically deduplicated by iroh-gossip, and neighbor up/down events track mesh connectivity.
 - **Events**: A Tokio `mpsc` channel buffers outbound `NetworkEvent`s.
-Each event is framed as `EventEnvelope {version, topic, payload}` (JSON) and dispatched over fresh unidirectional streams managed by the router.
-Payloads cover thread snapshots, post updates, `FileAvailable` announcements (with blob tickets), and on-demand requests/chunks for legacy peers.
+Each event is framed as `EventEnvelope {version, topic, payload}` (JSON) and broadcast to all connected peers via gossip.
+Payloads include:
+  - `ThreadSnapshot(ThreadDetails)` - complete thread with posts and peer metadata
+  - `PostUpdate(PostView)` - single post update
+  - `FileAvailable(FileAnnouncement)` - announces a file with its `BlobTicket` for download
+  - `ProfileUpdate(ProfileUpdate)` - peer profile/avatar updates
+  - Legacy `FileRequest`/`FileChunk` retained for compatibility but no longer used
+- **File Synchronization**: Full iroh-blobs integration with active blob downloads:
+  1. **Upload**: Files are stored in the local `FsStore` (content-addressed by Blake3 hash), with metadata persisted to SQLite including the blob hash and a `BlobTicket` containing the uploader's endpoint address.
+  2. **Announcement**: `FileAvailable` gossip message broadcasts the ticket to all peers.
+  3. **Download**: When a peer receives a `FileAvailable` with a ticket:
+     - Checks if blob exists locally (`blob_store.has(hash)`)
+     - If missing, uses `blob_store.downloader(&endpoint).download(hash, peer_id)` to actively pull the blob from the peer specified in the ticket
+     - Exports blob to `files/downloads/{file_id}` via `blob_store.export(hash, path)`
+     - Updates SQLite with path, size, and checksum
+  4. **Deferred Download**: If a `FileAvailable` arrives before its post exists (race condition), the file record is saved and download is deferred until `ThreadSnapshot` creates the post.
+- **Peer Ingestion**: When receiving a `ThreadSnapshot`, peers from the snapshot are ingested first, then stub peer records are created for any missing post authors to satisfy foreign key constraints before posts are inserted.
-- **Friendcodes**: The API decodes friendcodes into `EndpointAddr` values and instructs the network layer to dial the peer immediately.
+- **Friendcodes**: The API decodes friendcodes into `EndpointAddr` values and instructs the network layer to dial the peer immediately, then subscribes to the global gossip topic with that peer as a bootstrap node to establish mesh connectivity.
 Addresses may be socket addresses or relay URLs.
-- **Next steps**: Harden ticket redemption with retries/deduping and extend the ingest worker to fetch blobs automatically when tickets arrive.

 ## Database Schema Highlights
 - `threads(id, title, creator_peer_id, created_at, pinned)`